Low Rates &

 • Keep Your Credit Accounts Open (for Now): Closing credit accounts can increase your credit utilization ratio, negatively impacting your score.
 Keep accounts open to maintain your available credit.

-• Add New Accounts: Opening multiple credit accounts at once can be risky, but if managed wisely, can increase your total available credit and improve your credit utilization ratio, potentially boosting your score in the long run.
+• Add New Accounts: Opening multiple credit accounts at once can be risky but if managed wisely can increase your total available credit and improve your credit utilization ratio, potentially boosting your score in the long run.

 • Avoid Unnecessary Hard Pulls: Hard inquiries can temporarily lower your credit score.
 Avoid applying for new credit in the months leading up to your mortgage application.